bleroy/3d-junkyard/Atari130MX/readme.md

 Once the stabilizers are assembled, you can put them in their respective places on the top side of the PCB.
 Insert the bottom, non-threaded part first, try to lay the stabilizer's surface flat on the PCB, and push the top threaded part into place.
 This usually moves the other end a bit, so make sure both ends are properly inserted all the way into the holes in the PCB.

 Turn the PCB over.
 Position one of the small washers around each of the screw holes for the stabilizers and secure it with a screw.
 Repeat this for the space stabilizer, the left shift and the return key.
-Do not do it for the backspace / del key as the screw would get in the way of the FFC connector.
-This is a minor design flaw that I'll remove in a future revision, but it's fine, the stabilizer won't move if you've properly installed it.

 #### Configure the keyboard for the modern layout